Meet Our Team

 Psy.D., ABPP, Emergency Responder and Public Safety Certified Clinician

-Dr. Jaime (Brower) Archuleta is a licensed clinical psychologist working out of Denver, Colorado, and is a Board Certified Specialist in Police & Public Safety Psychology, American Board of Professional Psychology.
-She is the Founder and Chair of Brower Psychological Services.
+Dr. Jaime (Brower) Archuleta, Psy.D. is a licensed psychologist in Colorado and Wyoming.
+She is board-certified in Police & Public Safety Psychology by the American Board of Professional Psychology (ABPP) and is currently the American Board of Police and Public Safety Psychology’s (ABPPSP) President Elect and National Chair of Examinations.
+She is also the Founder and Owner of Brower Psychological Services & Consulting, Inc. (BPS).
 She now serves as the Vice President of Peer Support and Clinician Training and Membership for Lexipol.
 Dr. Brower founded the National Emergency Responder and Public Safety Center (NERPSC, LLC), acquired by Lexipol in early 2023.
 Dr. Brower has devoted her career to working with those in law enforcement, corrections, detentions, fire, military, and other high stress occupations, as well as ensuring the health and wellbeing of their family members.
 She further specializes in risk and threat assessment, school violence and hostile workplace investigations.
 Dr. Brower is particularly passionate about training and consulting with agencies regarding best practices for enhancing resiliency and wellness.
 Dr. Brower is the proud recipient of the 2019 CIT Instructor of the Year award!

 Professional Development: